-If Wilsonville approves our suggested course of action please feel free to contact Tony Weller at CESNW for
+If Wilsonville approves our suggested course of action please feel free to contact Tony Weller at CESNW for any information.
+We will pay for his time.
+I have copied all stakeholders with this email.

 My phone number is 503 730 2431 email: herb@kossred.com